AFTERCARE

 Moisturize!

 Some people like to “dry heal” their tattoos, meaning they never put moisturizer on throughout the healing process.
-This is okay, and I’ve seen tattoos heal great without it, but I always recommend applying some moisture to guarantee some extra comfort and an overall smoother healing process.
+This is okay, and I’ve seen tattoos heal great without it!
+I always recommend still applying some moisture to guarantee some extra comfort and an overall smoother healing process for yourself.
+Only very light layers of moisturizer are needed.
+Overly moisturizing your tattoo could cause it heal incorrectly, and ultimately cause your tattoo to fade faster.
 Make sure you are using unscented or all natural moisturizers such as Cetaphil, Hustle Butter, or even coconut oil.
-When looking for your favorite brand, make sure that the ingredients don’t have petroleum in them.
+When looking for your favorite brand, try to avoid products with petroleum in them.
 It’s a very heavy ingredient that could clog your pores, and we want your tattoo to breathe, baby, breathe!
-Apply a light layer of your moisturizer of choice after washing and letting your tattoo dry.

 Things to avoid or limit while healing

-High Sun Exposure: I hate to tell people to completely avoid going out in the sun because the sun is a natural antidepressant us humans thrive off of.
-Try to limit direct sun exposure on your tattoos if you can, and only use sun screen on your tattoo when it is completely healed.
+High Sun Exposure: Try to limit direct sun exposure on your tattoos if you can, and only use sun screen on your tattoo when it is completely healed

 Re-Bandaging: You should never have to re-bandage your tattoo.
 The bandage I have you go home with is the only one that should be staying on for the recommended amount of time.
-If they come off early, that’s okay.
 Let that tattoo breathe!
-If you work jobs that could get your tattoo pretty messy, I recommend using a medical cohesive, loosely wound around you.
-Take this off right away when the job is done and give your tattoo a wash.
+If you work jobs that could get your tattoo pretty messy, I recommend using a medical cohesive, loosely wound around the area

 Healing Ointments/Creams/Balms: Although your tattoo is a healing wound, these products could ultimately disrupt the natural healing process we want your tattoo to go through to ensure they’re looking fresh.
 If you are worried about infection, please contact your primary doctor immediately and inform me on what’s going on.